expresspigeon/blog/src/content/posts/2013/expresspigeon-launches-email-newsletter-widgets.md

 major obstacles to quickly and easily inserting videos, Google maps, countdown timers, and buttons into newsletters.
 To improve the process, we developed four custom widgets that should improve the user experience.
-Hope you enjoy! :)
+Hope you will enjoy them! :)

 ####The Video Widget: Add videos that actually play.